 An enhanced switch statement, where either (i) the type of the selector expression is not char, byte, short, int, Character, Byte, Short, Integer, String, or an enum type, or (ii) there is a case pattern or null literal associated with the switch block.

-P can be used to further constrain a case in “new-style” switch syntax, as in:

-case String s when s.length() == 2 -> …

 Old-style Java switch statements are error-prone as documented in ISO/IEC 24772-1:2024 and are discouraged for new code.
-If there is not a default case and the selecting value does not match any of the cases, then control shifts to the next statement after the switch statement block, which can cause logic errors.
+If there is no default case and the selecting value does not match any of the cases, then control shifts to the next statement after the switch statement block, which can cause logic errors.
 If such old-style code is present, an update that uses the “->” syntax as part of a switch expression or switch statement will improve static analysis and prevent unintended fall-throughs.

-Switch expressions and switch statements that use the “->” syntax do not permit a fall-through from one case to another and hence do not permit a “break” in the construct.
+switch expressions and switch statements that use the “->” syntax do not permit a fall-through from one case to another and hence do not permit a break in the construct.

-Switch expressions and enhanced switch statements check the exhaustiveness of choices during compilation; for enum types and sealed classes, coverage is checked statically; for all other types, such as int, the presence of a default switch label is required by the language.
+Switch expressions and enhanced switch statements check the exhaustiveness of choices during compilation; for enum types and some uses of sealed classes, coverage is checked statically; for all other types and situations with sealed classes, the presence of a default switch label is required by the language.
 For other switch statements, no checks for exhaustiveness are performed, making them vulnerable to unintentional fall-throughs.
+The presence of a default switch rule carries the risk that the accidental omission of cases is not discovered.
+This can be corrected by explicitly enumerating all cases that are not error or “don’t care” cases.

+As an enhancement on switch rules, Java also provides pattern-matching and additional guards, using the “when” clause that can be used to further constrain a case in “new-style” switch syntax, as in:

+case String s when s.length() == 2 -> …

 When pattern matching is used in Java switch statements or expressions, it is important to be aware of case dominance issues where a more-general pattern unintentionally matches cases that should be handled by a more-specific pattern.
 This scenario can result in unexpected behavior if the order of cases is not carefully implemented and maintained.
-Java enforces a sequential scenario when potential overlap exists in two or more cases; the first matching SwitchRule is taken.
+Java enforces a sequential scenario when potential overlap exists in two or more cases; the first matching switch rule is taken.

-The presence of default SwitchRules carries the risk that the accidental omission of cases fails to be discovered, which can be corrected by explicitly enumerating all cases that are not error or “don’t care” cases.

-Another potential vulnerability is the lack of a null SwitchRule in an enhanced switch statement or switch expression over a value of reference type.
+Another potential vulnerability is the lack of a null switch rule in an enhanced switch statement or switch expression over a value of reference type.
 When such a construct is invoked with a null value, a NullPointerException will occur.

 6.27.2 Avoidance mechanisms for language users